stuenico/reading-notes/Code102/class5.md

 ### [Myers Web Reset Stylesheet](https://meyerweb.com/eric/tools/css/reset/)

 1. What is the purpose of CSS?
-        * Add style to an HTML document
+    * Add style to an HTML document - it is what gives the web page color, formatting, spacing and many other visual changes.

 2. What are the three ways to insert CSS into your project?
     * In line with the HTML tag
     * In a Style bracket at the top of an HTML document
     * Using a CSS sheet and link it to the HTML

 3. Write an example of a CSS rule that would give all <p> elements red text.
     * p {
   color: red;
 }